Your Own Domain

 Shorter is better.
 Preferably 15 characters or less.

-Before purchasing, do a few quick searches …is it available on social media too.
+Before purchasing, do a few quick searches …is it available on social media too?
+Hopefully you’re the one who has it.

 Having your own domain can be as simple and inexpensive or as large and expensive as you like.
 You can typically use the name and re-direct it to your current shop.
 Unless your brand already has a reliable following, it is best not to plan to replace your marketplace shop like Etsy or Amazon, that already has traffic.
 While a great addition, having your own domain does not mean that people will simply be drawn to it.

 Need to fine tune a domain name that suits your business?
 You can try LeanDomainSearch.
 This site can be pretty fun!
 While I found that the accuracy can be hit or miss, it can still help you brainstorm ideas with suggestions and even tell you if a name is too long for Twitter (in case that matters to you).
 There’s a name generator and sort by features.
 There are other sites that do similar things, but I didn’t feel overly confident with sharing them.
-If you use any of them, just remember, it’s just to do a little research.
+If you use any of them, just remember, it’s just to do a little research and you’re ready to jump on the right name.

 Resources